-Experts from the British handbook The Military Balance have published data on the anti-aircraft missile systems (SAMs) in service with the Russian Armed Forces as of 2025.
+Experts from the British handbook The Military Balance published data on anti-aircraft missile systems (SAMs) in service with the Russian Armed Forces as of 2025.

 At the same time, experts at The Military Balance stated that the Russian Armed Forces are not receiving new S-350 complexes.
-In addition, they ignored the deliveries of S-500 to the troops.
+In addition, they ignored the delivery of S-500s to the troops.

-The handbook also included information on medium-range SAMs.
-Allegedly, Russia has only 80 Buk-M1 and Buk-M2 SAMs in service.
-But the British did not write about the new Buk-M3.
+The handbook also included information on medium-range air defense systems.
+Allegedly, Russia has only 80 Buk-M1 and Buk-M2 air defense systems in service.
+But the British did not write about the new Buk-M3s.

-Journalists have calculated that the Russian Armed Forces have about 50 Pantsir-S SAMs.
+Journalists calculated that the Russian Armed Forces have about 50 Pantsir-S SAM systems.
 However, they did not mention other short-range systems, including Strela-10, Tor M1 and Tor M2.

 The Russian Ministry of Defense does not provide statistics on the number of anti-aircraft missile systems.
 Officials did not comment on the information in the British handbook.